Your brand has a problem. The only question is whether or not you know it.

 One option is to create your own internal system, like JPMorgan, to protect the brand.
 This is admirable and advisable, but it takes time.
 What can you do now?

 One solution is: Get more visibility into where your ads appear.

-That’s easier than you might think when you use a tool like Pathmatics.
+That’s easier than you might think when you use a marketing intelligence tool like Pathmatics.

 Pathmatics will show you exactly which sites your ads appear on.
 For instance, if I’m Apple, I can use Pathmatics to identify where my ads appear, which ad buys are indirect, and which sites my indirect purchases appear on.

 I can also click into any site and see the paths my ad took to get there.

 In one action, I can determine where my ads appear—and who sits in the middle between purchase and placement.